-The trigger size is defined as the ratio of the number of nodes in the trigger and average number of nodes for per graphs in a dataset.
-The value of trigger size was set for different dataset based on the average size of the clean graphs of a dataset.
-Larger trigger size offers stronger backdoor power but can effect the clean accuracy and has higher risk of interference with other triggers, while smaller triggers may not have enough power to backdoor the original graph's global level feature representation.
+Here, the trigger size is defined as the ratio between the number of nodes in the trigger and average number of nodes for each graph.
+The value of trigger size was set for different dataset based on the average size of the clean graphs of the given dataset.
+In general, larger trigger size offers stronger backdoor power yet can affect the clean accuracy, while smaller triggers may not be sufficient to poison the graphs.
 The trigger edge density controls the connectivity of the trigger subgraphs.
-It refers to the percentage of edges or connections that will be in a triggers of the maximum possible edges or connections.
-If trigger size is denoted as \(n_{trigger}\) and total number of edges in the trigger is denoted as \(e_{trigger}\), the trigger edge density can be expressed as \(\rho_{trigger} = \frac{2e_{trigger}}{n_{trigger}(n_{trigger}-1)}\).
-We propose two kind of settings for the trigger edge density.
-The datasets used in this work can be largely divided into 2 categories; (1) with node feature matrix, (2) without node feature matrix.
-For the datasets with the node feature matrix, the class labels depends both on the node feature matrix as well as the topology of the graph and we propose a fixed trigger edge density value for this kind of dataset.
-In contrast, for the datasets which lacks the intrinsic node feature matrix and just have the nodes \& connections among them, the class labels solely depends on the topology between the nodes in the graph.
-For this kind of dataset, setting the value of trigger edge density becomes much more critical and we used cross validation of trigger edge density to determine its optimal value for a successful backdoor attack.
-The node features of the trigger in case of 1st type of dataset is generated on Random individually for all m trigger subgraphs.
-In case of 2nd type of dataset with no node feature, the degree of each node is used as it's node feature and same is taken for the trigger as well.
+It refers to the percentage of edges and connections of trigger patterns against the fully-connected subgraphs.
+To formalize it, if trigger size is denoted as \(n_{trigger}\) and total number of edges in the trigger is denoted as \(e_{trigger}\), the trigger edge density can be expressed as \(\rho_{trigger} = \frac{2e_{trigger}}{n_{trigger}(n_{trigger}-1)}\).
+In this work, we propose two kinds of settings for configuring the trigger edge density, which can be divided into two categories: 1) with node feature matrix, and 2) without node feature matrix.
+For those datasets with the node feature matrix, the class labels depend both on the node feature matrix and the topology of the graph, therefore we design trigger edge density value in a fixed-value fashion.
+However, for those datasets without the intrinsic node feature matrix and with only connectivity between nodes, the class label is dictated by the topology between the nodes in the graph.
+For such dataset, setting the value of trigger edge density becomes much more complex, leading us to crossing validation of trigger edge density to determine its optimal value for a successful backdoor attack.
+The node features of the trigger of former dataset type can be generated randomly for \(m\) trigger subgraphs, while we will utilize the node degree as trigger design variants.